 Aaren backed the Wanderer out of the treetops.
 He turned to the east and accelerated away.
 “Well, when we get to Seasar’s village we can ask them if they have any bathtubs laying around.
 In the meantime, where am I supposed to be going?”

 “Uh,” Katrina bent over her chart.
 She lifted her head and looked out the window, searching for landmarks.
 She glanced back at the chart, muttering fitfully to herself.
 She tapped Aaren on the shoulder.
-“Head for the northern flank of that rounded mountain up ahead where the pirate hideout is, then take keep on going due east over that second mountain range.
+“Head for the northern flank of that rounded mountain up ahead where the pirate hideout is, then turn going due east over that second mountain range.
 The small lake should be just on the other side it.”

 Aaren nodded back at her.
 “Good deal.”
 He increased their speed, climbing as he did.